 Online payment options and Debitoor

 Another option for receiving payments for your invoices is to set up an online payment option.
-Debitoor offers integrations with several great solutions for fast, easy online payment, including SumUp, PayPal, and GoCardless.
+Debitoor offers integrations with payment solutions for fast, easy online payment, including SumUp and PayPal.

 Once you connect your Debitoor account with one of these online payment providers, the invoices you send out will include a link that will allow your customers to pay the invoices directly, online.

-When you receive an online payment, the money will go to your SumUp, PayPal, or GoCardless account, depending on which you have connected.
+When you receive an online payment, the money will go to your SumUp or PayPal account, depending on which you have connected.
 The money does not go to your Debitoor account.
 However, with SumUp and PayPal, Debitoor features a direct integration.
 This means that the record of the payment will be synced with Debitoor and will automatically mark the corresponding invoice as ‘Paid’, reconciling your payments.
-The money itself stays in your SumUp/PayPal/GoCardless account.
+The money itself stays in your SumUp/PayPal account.

 Automatic bank reconciliation and Debitoor